Sapienza (Hitman): Retrospective commentary

 Commenting on the overall favorable feedback towards the Sapienza level, Elverdam believed that an important achievement by the team is a "belief in the Hitman sandbox" which dated back to 2006's Hitman: Blood Money; Elverdam claimed that the team was unsure there was still an audience for this style of game design, and that Sapienza was an instructive experience on how to build such a level and find an audience with players who might like it.
 Elverdam remarked that the team felt reassured by the positive reception towards their design choices for the levels of the World of Assassination trilogy, and encouraged a willingness to experiment with some of the other levels like Episode 5: Colorado and Episode 6: Hokkaido.

 Sapienza has routinely been placed very highly in retrospective rankings of all 21 levels in the World of Assassination trilogy and rankings of all the levels in the Hitman franchise as a whole.
-Kotaku and TechRadar both ranked it as the best mission of the World of Assassination trilogy while PC Gamer placed it second behind Hitman 2's Miami mission and Rock Paper Shotgun placed it 5th.
+Kotaku and TechRadar both ranked it as the best mission of the World of Assassination trilogy while PC Gamer placed it second behind Hitman 2's Miami mission, The A.V.
+Club placed it 3rd and Rock Paper Shotgun placed it 5th.
 Game Rant ranked it as the best level out of the 14 levels from 2016's Hitman and 2018's Hitman 2.
 The Digital Fix ranked Sapienza as the best Hitman level of the whole franchise in a ranking published just before the release of Hitman 3.
 The Gamer later ranked it as the second best level in the franchise behind 'A New Life' from Hitman: Blood Money.